Skip navigation

 Sexual health and fertility issues

 A urologist can help address concerns such as erectile dysfunction (ED), which occurs most frequently in men in their late 40s and early 50s.
-A urologist can help determine the cause of your ED and offer treatment options.
+They can help determine the cause of your ED and offer treatment options.

 A urologist will also help evaluate and determine the next steps for men concerned about their reproductive health.